Tomb Raider (2013 video game): Setting and characters

 The game is set on Yamatai, a fictional lost island in the Dragon's Triangle off the coast of Japan.
-The island—and the kingdom that once existed there—is shrouded in mystery, given its reputation for fearsome storms and shipwrecks that litter its coastline.
+The island—and the kingdom that once existed there—is steeped in myth, given its reputation for fearsome storms and shipwrecks that litter its coastline.
 Yamatai was once ruled by queen Himiko, known as the "Sun Queen", who, according to legend, was blessed with shamanistic powers that enabled her to control the weather.
-Very little is known about Yamatai's history in the time since Himiko's death, other than that the island's infamy was established shortly thereafter.
-In exploring the island, the player may find evidence that—among others—Portuguese traders, United States Marines, and a Japanese military project were all stranded on Yamatai at various points throughout history.
-At the start of the game, the island is populated by the Solarii Brotherhood, a violent cult of criminals, mercenaries, and shipwreck survivors.
-The Solarii Brotherhood has established its own society based on the worship of Himiko, complete with a social structure and laws, with their exact purpose and intentions being explored throughout the story.
+Little is known about Yamatai's history following Himiko's death, though the island's infamy was established shortly thereafter.
+In exploring the island, the player may find evidence that—among others—Portuguese traders, United States Marines, and a Japanese military project were all stranded on Yamatai at various points in history.

+Throughout the game, Yamatai is presently inhabited by the Solarii Brotherhood, a violent cult of criminals, mercenaries, and shipwreck survivors.
+The Solarii Brotherhood has established a rigid society based on the worship of Himiko, complete with its own hierarchy and laws, with their exact purpose and intentions gradually revealed throughout the story.

-The player takes on the role of Lara Croft, a young and ambitious archaeology graduate whose theories on the location of the lost kingdom of Yamatai have convinced the Nishimura family—descendants from the people of Yamatai themselves—to fund an expedition in search of the kingdom.
-The expedition is led by Dr. James Whitman, a celebrity archaeologist who has fallen on hard times and is desperate to avoid bankruptcy, and is accompanied by Conrad Roth, a Royal Marine turned adventurer and close friend of the Croft family who serves as mentor to Lara; Samantha "Sam" Nishimura, Lara's friend and a representative of the Nishimura family who films the expedition for a documentary; Joslyn Reyes, a skeptical and temperamental mechanic and single mother; Jonah Maiava, an imposing and placid fisherman who is willing to believe in the existence of the paranormal and esoteric; Angus "Grim" Grimaldi, the gruff helmsman of the Endurance; and Alex Weiss, a goofy electronics specialist.
+The player controls Lara Croft, a young and ambitious archaeology graduate whose theories on the location of Yamatai's lost kingdom have convinced the Nishimura family—descendants of Yamatai's people themselves—to fund an expedition in search of the kingdom.
+The expedition is led by Dr. James Whitman, a celebrity archaeologist who has fallen on hard times and is desperate to avoid bankruptcy, and includes Conrad Roth, a former Royal Marine and close friend of the Croft family who serves as Lara's mentor; Samantha "Sam" Nishimura, Lara's friend and documentary filmmaker representing her family's interests; Joslyn Reyes, a pragmatic and short-tempered mechanic and single mother; Jonah Maiava, a friendly but physically imposing fisherman with an open mind toward the supernatural; Angus "Grim" Grimaldi, the gruff helmsman of the Endurance; and Alex Weiss, a goofy electronics specialist.